Starring in Langgaard Festival 2025

 In recent years, Louise McClelland has been a soloist with the Danish National Symphony Orchestra, Concerto Copenhagen and Jönköping Sinfonietta as an oratorio and lieder singer.

-She has also won awards and received several grants for her skills – most recently the Sonning Talent Award in 2023 and P2 Talent of the Year in 2024
+She has also won awards and received several grants for her skills – most recently the Sonning Talent Prize in 2023 and P2 Talent of the Year in 2024.

 Lene Juhl